 Yes, you can definitely blame the bulk of winter layers for your overstuffed suitcase.
 After all, warm clothing takes up a lot more room than summer T-shirts and shorts.
-To complicate things further, you’ve got to pack for overheated restaurants and frigid outdoor conditions.
 But we’re here to help—here are nine winter packing mistakes we learned the hard way, and the tips you need to pack like a sub-zero pro.

 Packing the Wrong Materials